collinstorlie/aquasync/index.md

 ```
 echo "Contents of Your PUBLIC Key File" >> authorized_keys
 ```
 * Make sure you paste your PUBLIC key here and where the above command say "Contents of Your PUBLIC Key File".
 It must be surrounded by double-quotes.
-You can paste text Command Prompt by right-clicking within the window and selecting 'Paste'.
+You can paste text into the Command Prompt by right-clicking within the window and selecting 'Paste'.
 4. Now close your connection to the HPC by typing the command `exit`
 5. Now you should be able to connect without a password using your ssh config file, so try to connect again using `ssh`
 ```